 About the Artist, Nancy Lucas Williams

-Editor’s note – The Louis Braille Center was the predecessor of today’s Louis Braille School.
+Editor’s note – The Louis Braille Center was the predecessor of the Louis Braille School.

 In 1998 Nancy took a course in braille at the Louis Braille Center.
 Her son is blind and she wanted to be able to exchange letters with him.
 Carolyn Meyer, the director of the Louis Braille Center and teacher of the class, mentioned that she was looking for a good likeness of Louis Braille and showed Nancy a poor quality copy of an old daguerreotype photo.
-Nancy, a local artist keenly interested in our work, offered her services.
-On the last day of class, she quietly offered the portrait she had created while she was learning braille.
+Nancy, a local artist keenly interested in the work of the Louis Braille Center, offered her services.
+On the last day of class, she quietly presented the portrait she had created while she was learning braille.

 Nancy earned her B.A. in art from Whitman College.
 She then discovered the atelier system of drawing and painting, a course of instruction similar to the one studied by the Old Masters.
 She studied at Atelier Lack and at Atelier Prohl in Minneapolis and completed her atelier studies with Paul Ingbretson at the Ingbretson Studio near Boston, Massachusetts.